Scalable native multiqubit gates via engineered noncomputational-state interactions in superconducting fluxonium qubits: circuit model and system Hamiltonian

 with the fluxonium Hamiltonian $H_{k}=4 E_{C,k} \hat n^2_k + \frac{E_{L,k}}{2}(\hat\varphi_k - \varphi_{\text{ext},k})^2 - E_{J,k}\cos\hat\varphi_k$ ($k=0,j$)~\cite{Manucharyan2009,You2019}.
 Here, $E_C$, $E_J$, and $E_L$ denote the charging, Josephson, and inductive energies, respectively, subscripts $j$ and $cj$ label the fluxonium and the coupler, $J_{ck}$ and $J_{0j}$ represent the coupler-fluxonium and the direct fluxonium-fluxonium coupling strength, and $\varphi_\text{ext}$ is the external phase bias with $\varphi_\text{ext}=2\pi\Phi_\text{ext}/\Phi_0$.
 Hereafter, the lowest three energy levels of each fluxonium are denoted by $\{|0\rangle,\,|1\rangle,\,|2\rangle\}$ and all fluxoniums are biased at their half-flux quantum sweet spots ($\varphi_{\text{ext},k}=\pi$).

-In the current architecture, the small qubit transition dipole of fluxoniums enable effective decoupling among qubit subspaces and couplers, while the transmon-like dipole of the fluxonium's plasmon ($|1\rangle\leftrightarrow|2\rangle$) enables strong coupler-mediated interactions~\cite{Zhao2025}.
+In the present architecture, the small transition dipole of the fluxonium qubit, together with its relatively low qubit transition frequency, enables effective decoupling between the computational subspaces and the couplers, leading to ZZ interactions suppressed below $10\,\rm kHz$~\cite{Ding2023,Zhao2025}.
+In contrast, the transmon-like dipole of the fluxonium plasmon transition ($|1\rangle\leftrightarrow|2\rangle$) supports strong coupler-mediated interactions~\cite{Zhao2025}.
 Thus, here we focus on the plasmon interactions.
 Assuming that the coupling system operates in the dispersive regime (where the plasmon-coupler detuning significantly exceeds their coupling strength), we can derive an effective Hamiltonian by eliminating the direct fluxonium-coupler coupling terms in Eq.~(\ref{eq1})~\cite{Zhao2025}.
 Projected onto the noncomputational manifold spanned by $\{|1\rangle,\,|2\rangle\}$, this yields the approximate form (see Appendix~\ref{A} for details)

 where $\omega_{k}^{(12)}$ is the plasmon transition frequency of $Q_{k}$, $g_{0j}$ represents the strength of the coupler-mediated flip-flop interaction between $Q_{0}$ and $Q_{j}$, and $\{X^{(12)}=|1\rangle\langle 2|+|2\rangle\langle 1|,\,Z^{(12)}=|2\rangle\langle 2|-|1\rangle\langle 1|\}$ are the Pauli operators defined in the $\{|1\rangle,\,|2\rangle\}$ subspace.